dudykr/stc/CONTRIBUTING.md

 ```

 will run conformance tests which have `staticIndexSignature` in their test name.
-You can use filename, too and with in you can run single test.
+You can use filename, too and with it you can run single test.

 ### Directories for testing